sankaraju/getting-and-cleaning-data/CodeBook.md

 ASSUMPTIONS
 ===========
 - Code is written for Windows.
 The backslashes versus forward slashes for file names is a give away.
-- Code assumes that the test and train data is unzipped to UCIHAR folder.
 - Code also assumes that reshape2 package has been loaded into the global environment.
 - Code is on GitHub as run_analysis.
 - Code does not do any error handling.